On the Limiting Shape of Young Diagrams Associated With Markov Random Words: Introduction

 The precise class of homogeneous Markov chains with which Kuperberg's conjecture is concerned is more specific than the ones we shall study.
 The irreducibility of the chain is a basic property we certainly must demand: each letter has to occur at some point following the occurrence of any given letter.
 Moreover, the doubly-stochastic hypothesis ensures that we have a uniform stationary distribution.
-However, the cyclic (also called {\it circulant}) criterion, {\it i.e.}, the Markov transition matrix $P$ has entries satisfying $p_{i,j} = p_{i+1,j+1}$, for $1 \le i,j \le m$ (where $m+1 = 1$), is more restrictive: cyclicity implies but is not equivalent to $P$ being doubly stochastic.
+However, the cyclic (also called {\it circulant}) criterion, {\it i.e.}, that the Markov transition matrix $P$ has entries satisfying $p_{i,j} = p_{i+1,j+1}$, for $1 \le i,j \le m$ (where $m+1 = 1$), is more restrictive: cyclicity implies but is not equivalent to $P$ being doubly stochastic.
 Starting from a free-probability perspective, Kuperberg was led to introduce this cyclicity restriction via simulations \cite{Ku} which appear to show that at least some irreducible, doubly-stochastic, {\it non-}cyclic Markov chains do {\it not} produce such limiting behavior.
+Our approach to studying this problems is in part motivated by the identity in law, due to Baryshnikov~\cite{Ba} and Gravner, Tracy and Widom \cite{GTW}, between the maximal eigenvalue of an $m\times m$ element of the GUE and a certain maximal functional of $m$-dimensional standard Brownian motion originating, with Glynn and Whitt~\cite{GW}, in queueing theory.